BabyCakes13/SMS/README.md

 http://localhost:500/packets - this displays all the packets from distinct machines. (different ID).
-                              last collect is showed for each machine. http://localhost:500/packets/"id" - using the ID of one packet, show information only for that packet http://localhost:500/metrics/"variables" - choose which metrics to be shown for the packets.
+                              last collect is showed for each machine. http://localhost:500/packets/"id" - using the ID of one packet, show information only for that packet http://localhost:500/metrics?a=cpu_stats&b=disk_usage (example) - choose which metrics to be shown for the packets.